Your Postnatal Care

 The postnatal period is defined as the first six to eight weeks after birth.
 Our aim is for your postnatal care to be a continuation of the personalised care you have received through your pregnancy and birth.
 Our ethos is to provide a supportive environment in the early days of parenthood to guide and equip you to care for yourself and baby.

 We provide gold standard personalised assistance with infant nutrition and support parents to develop close and loving relationships with their babies.
-Learn more about our UNICEF Baby Friendly Gold Accreditation and infant feeding support on the postnatal ward.
+Learn more about ou

 If everything is well with you both, and depending on the type of birth you have had, you could be discharged home in the first 24 hours after birth.
-After this time you will be cared for by your community midwifery team at the Maternity Hub.
-Your first postnatal appointment will be the day after you have been discharged.
-Your midwife will discuss your personalised postnatal care plan.
-It is anticipated that you will be discharged on approximately day 10 following birth to the care of the Health Visitor.
+After this time you will be cared for by your community midwifery team at the Maternity Hub and your first postnatal appointment will be the day after you have been discharged.
+Your midwife will discuss your personalised postnatal care plan and this may identify that some of your postnatal care will be need to be provided by your midwife in your home.
+Please speak to your midwife if you are for any reason finding it hard to access midwifery care at the maternity hub so that a personalised plan can be made with you.
+It is anticipated that you will be discharged from the midwife on approximately day 10 following birth to the care of the Health Visitor.

 Postnatal care is provided to you and you and your baby by the Shere Ward postnatal team.
 The midwives lead your care with input where necessary by the obstetric doctors.
 Your baby will have a new-born examination performed by a paediatrician before you go home.